wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =
+Upgrade now for full compatibility with WooCommerce 2.2.11 and WordPress 4.1.
+Includes 1 code tweak and a bug fix.

 = 1.2.1 =
 Upgrade now for 1 Sass bug fix and full compatibility with WooCommerce Version 2.2.2 and WordPress 4.0